1705 Examiner Docket, Time, and Activity Recordation [R-10.2019]

 Actions prepared by examiners are submitted electronically and sent to their respective legal instrument examiners for entry of the type of Office action into the PALM System and for mailing.

 Each examiner’s action that is counted and reported to the PALM system will be listed by application number on the Biweekly Examiner Time and Activity Report.
-The examiner should check his/her Biweekly Examiner Time and Activity Report to verify that all applications worked on for the biweekly report period are properly listed.
+The Biweekly Examiner Time and Activity Report should be checked by the examiner to verify that all applications worked on for the biweekly report period are properly listed.

 Examples of examiner’s actions that are reported to PALM by the legal instrument examiner, but are not listed on the Biweekly Examiner Time and Activity Report, include examiner’s amendments, actions in reexamination proceedings, interview summaries, transfers of applications, and supplemental Office actions and miscellaneous Office letters which do not set a period for reply.